Bible Studies & Faith Enrichment Programs

 Women of ACTS

-This group typically meets each 3rd Sunday of the month, 6:00 pm to 8:00 pm, but it can vary depending on parish events.
+This group typically meets monthly, but can vary depending on parish events.
 You can join us even if you haven’t yet attended an ACTS Retreat.
 We do a variety of spiritual activities including but not limited to reading of scriptures and praying the rosary.
 This is a great opportunity to spend time with our Lord, participate in fellowship, and be refreshed.
 For more information, please contact: Linda Castillo-Trevino at 210-860-4450 or email at email@example.com.